Category: Tools for Divination

 The practice of burning herbs, resin, or incense has been used by many cultures around the world since ancestral times as part of spiritual and healing traditions to purify mind, body, and spirit.
 The smoke from burning sacred plants binds with the stagnant or negative energy of people, places, and objects and carries that energy to a place where it can be regenerated and returned to the cycle as a beneficial force.

-Smudging has become an important part of how I move into sacred space, the familiar smell of burning sage or copal wakes up deep cellular memory, helping me drop into ritual space, bringing my spirit back into my body, into the moment, stilling my mind as I shed the concerns of the day to focus on the work to come.
+Smudging has become an important part of moving into sacred space, the familiar smell of burning sage or copal wakes up deep cellular memory, helping the drop into ritual space, bringing the spirit back into the body, into the moment, stilling the mind as you shed the concerns of the day to focus on the work to come.

 Whether you’re on your own, preparing for a healing session, or gathering as a circle, smudging can help create sacred space, clearing the energy of previous occupants from the place where you will be working and opening the way for what is to come.
 It can also be helpful to dispel the residual energy left after an argument or disagreement with another person or within the circle.
 The smoke of sacred plants is very healing to body and spirit, and can be a wonderful support for yourself or loved ones when you’re experiencing or have been exposed to sickness, unsettled emotions (fear, depression, anxiety, anger…), stressful situations, or when you feel like you’re taking on negative energy from the place you’re in or the people around you.